ceolinrenato/hiring-test-stone/README.md

 In the end I had some fun and became very proud of the final result of this implementation.
 It was my very first lines of code written using the Elixir language.
 It was a though process having to learn some language features and the philosophy of both the language and the Phoenix Framework.

-If I could came up with this solution only working on my spare hours and without having to sacrifice my social life during this 12 days, I wonder the possibilities of what I could achieve working full time with the Elixir language and in a company that keeps me interested and happy as working in challenging problems as I was during the time of this project development.
+If I could came up with this solution only working on my spare hours and without having to sacrifice my social life during this 12 days, I wonder the possibilities of what I could achieve working full time with the Elixir language and in a company that keeps me interested and happy while working in challenging problems as I was during the time of this project development.